MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 | Maximum resources assigned to a task    | 20 resources          |
 | Supported date range for a task         | 1/1/2000 - 12/31/2149 |

 ## Planning a project in sprints

 You can also use sprints and plan your project based on agile project management.
-To know more, see [Plan a project in sprints in Project for the web.](https://support.microsoft.com/office/plan-a-project-in-sprints-in-project-for-the-web-7536fbef-0ece-47bf-beae-6a8ac2c69955)
+To learn more, see [Plan a project in sprints in Project for the web.](https://support.microsoft.com/office/plan-a-project-in-sprints-in-project-for-the-web-7536fbef-0ece-47bf-beae-6a8ac2c69955)

 [!INCLUDE[footer-include](../includes/footer-banner.md)]